Blog

 16. Listen to others as you would like to be listened to.

 17. Ask others to rate your listening skills.
-Practice on a spouse or family member.
+Practice on a spouse, partner, family member, or work associate.

 Image by Gerd Altmann from Pixabay

-Sweat Equity Plan: A Rewards Program for Your Employees
+A Sweat Equity Plan is Like a Rewards Program for Your Employees

-(0) Sweat Equity Plan: A Rewards Program for Your Employees
+(0) A Sweat Equity Plan is Like a Rewards Program for Your Employees

 Can an Employee Sue Me Over a Work-Related Injury?